 The word Wicca was popularized in the works of Gerald Gardner.
 The author used the term to refer to witchcraft practitioners.
-A “wica” was a witch (male or female) in Old English, not a religion, which he refers to as “Witchcraft”.
+A “wica” was a witch (of any gender) in Old English, not a religion, which he refers to as “Witchcraft”.

-The word Wicca to talk about the religion itself was adopted during the seventies, especially in the United States as a way to avoid the negative prejudices of the word “Witchcraft” and to differentiate itself from other branches of traditional non-Gardnerian witchcraft.
+The use of the word Wicca to talk about the religion itself was adopted during the seventies, especially in the United States, as a way to avoid the negative prejudices of the word “Witchcraft” and to differentiate itself from other branches of traditional non-Gardnerian witchcraft.